 The idea that polygamy (with its often scores of wives AND concubines) can be sanctioned by God.
 But that simply unwed fornication (even if it’s between in-love, consenting adults) — is worse than torturing someone, physically assaulting someone, stealing or destroying someone’s property, blasphemy, or any of the 10 commandments except murder and being a son of Perdition (denying the Holy Ghost) is against scripture and most rational individual’s consciences.

-The New Testament is unequivocal in declaring fornication a sin (1 Cor 5), but gives little clue to its ranking among other sins.
-Fornication has a high likelihood of causing emotional pain, unwanted pregnancy, and selfishness so its no surprise that it would be labeled so.
+The New Testament is unequivocal in declaring fornication a sin (1 Cor 5), but gives little clue to its ranking among other sins — and gives no letter of the law commandments against it.
+Fornication has a high likelihood of causing emotional pain, unwanted pregnancy, and selfishness so its no surprise that it would be labeled sin.
 But the Mosaic law interestingly, does not even specifically declare most fornication as a punishable sin (although it was undoubtedly condemned).
 FORNICATION WAS NOT EVEN ONE OF THE 10 COMMANDMENTS–ONLY ADULTERY WAS.
 In fact it’s debatable what fornication’s exact place in the right and wrongs of the Mosaic law was.
 The mosaic law attached the death penalty to nearly EVERY aspect of adultery.
 And ALL cases of fornication which involve a married individual or “forcing” (rape).
 As well as temple prostitution (a common old world form of sex trafficking).
 However, there is no evidence of a physical penalty being addressed to fornication in the Mosaic law AT ALL, except when the woman…

 In typical cases of fornication, the consequence was that the Man had to marry the virgin he slept with.
 But if she, or her father wouldn’t have it, then the man had to pay a bride-price or tax to the father.
 (Exodus 22:16–17, Deut 22:22–29)[Before the Mosaic law, it seems the Middle-Eastern religious customs were often similar to modern back-woods Pakistan and other unequal patriarchal societies.
 Fornication was more or less culturally/religiously acceptable for men, BUT NOT FOR WOMEN.
 As illustrated in the story of Judah’s sex with Tamar in Gen. 38.
 Judah commands Tamar to be put to death when she is accused of being a temple prostitute… until he finds out HE is the father of her child, which causes him to marry her instead of killing her.
 The Mosaic law undoubtedly incorporated many of these (often unjust) cultural traditions (ie. Numbers 5:11–31), but strangely seems to deliberately avoid penalties for simple fornication.]